THINKING OF BECOMING A LANDLORD?

 20th August 14

 There are many people who see landlords as wealthy people who make easy money from buying a property then sticking someone in it, paying them handsomely for the privilege.

 I would love to say it is that easy but like with everything worthwhile doing, it is not as straight forward as many would think.

 When buying a rental property there are many things to consider.
-Area, quality of tenants within that area, vacant periods, potential re-sale figures and that’s before you even consider any renovations that maybe required.
+Area, quality of tenants within that area, vacant periods, potential re-sale figures and that’s before you even consider any renovations that may be required.

-Research will only take you so far but what about after you’ve completed on your purchase?
+The research will only take you so far but what about after you’ve completed on your purchase?

 This is where the relationship you build with a local independent agent will really come in into its own.
-Get them to visit your property, explain what your plans are and ask them for their honest opinion, after all you will probably be using them to find your tenant as well as potentially manage the property on your behalf.
+Get them to visit your property, explain what your plans are and ask them for their honest opinion, after all, you will probably be using them to find your tenant as well as potentially manage the property on your behalf.
 If they are honest with you it should make their life a lot easier in the long run.

-All first time landlords make mistakes and go on to correct them on future projects.
-Like anything you can not beat experience and that is something you’ll gain plenty of during your time as a landlord.
+All first-time landlords make mistakes and go on to correct them on future projects.
+Like anything, you can not beat experience and that is something you’ll gain plenty of during your time as a landlord.

 At HOME we fully manage over 200 properties throughout Urmston, Davyhulme, Flixton, Stretford, Old Trafford and Eccles.
-The type of landlords vary from the ‘accidental landlord’ who never initially planned to rent out their property, to the ‘professional’ landlord who has a portfolio in the area.
+The type of landlords varies from the ‘accidental landlord’ who never initially planned to rent out their property, to the ‘professional’ landlord who has a portfolio in the area.
 Each landlord knows they can call us for advice on their properties or indeed future properties.
-Many landlords have been with us a long time now and we look forward to continue working with them in the future.
+Many landlords have been with us a long time now and we look forward to continuing working with them in the future.